Is my kit any good?

 I decided to go for it.
 (I am not going to say how much I paid as the wife may read this at some point and she wouldn’t be best pleased).

-I have had the pad two years now and I forget how many times I have used it, lets just say a lot.
+I have had the pad three years now and I forget how many times I have used it, lets just say a lot.
 So what do I think…

 The inside of the baffles on the pad are lined with a down material which they claim can offer protection down to about -17degC.
 Thats all well and good but all I am interested in is whether or not its comfy.